gsanchit01/sanchitgupta/content/about.md

 background = "#008ff8"
 foreground = "#000"
 content = """
-• Developed a robust back-end API for a trading application with a REST framework in Django, implemented authentication using JWT, improved user experience with custom validations, and increased performance by 40%.
+• Developed a robust back-end API for a trading application with a REST Backend Frameworks in Django, implemented authentication using JWT, improved user experience with custom validations, and increased performance by 40%.
-• Developed automated test cases with Python unit testing framework, improved test code coverage from 60% to 80%, optimized code logic for improved performance and efficiency.
+• Developed automated test cases with Python unit Testing Tools Backend Frameworks, improved test code coverage from 60% to 80%, optimized code logic for improved performance and efficiency.
 """